elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-role-does-resonance-stability-play-in-the-properties-of-carboxyl-groups.md

 url: /learn/chemistry/questions/what-role-does-resonance-stability-play-in-the-properties-of-carboxyl-groups
 score: -1.0
 related_article1:
-    id: 167042
+    id: 167053
-    title: Describe the structure of a carboxyl group and explain its acidic nature.
+    title: >-
+        What defines organic chemistry and how does it relate to functional group diversity?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-structure-of-a-carboxyl-group-and-explain-its-acidic-nature
+    url: /learn/chemistry/questions/what-defines-organic-chemistry-and-how-does-it-relate-to-functional-group-diversity
 related_article2:
-    id: 167035
+    id: 167053
-    title: How do functional groups enhance the chemical diversity of hydrocarbons?
+    title: >-
+        What defines organic chemistry and how does it relate to functional group diversity?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-functional-groups-enhance-the-chemical-diversity-of-hydrocarbons
+    url: /learn/chemistry/questions/what-defines-organic-chemistry-and-how-does-it-relate-to-functional-group-diversity
 related_article3:
-    id: 167048
+    id: 167036
-    title: How do hydroxyl and carbonyl groups influence molecular polarity?
+    title: >-
+        Describe the structure of a hydroxyl group and its role in alcohol formation.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-hydroxyl-and-carbonyl-groups-influence-molecular-polarity
+    url: /learn/chemistry/questions/describe-the-structure-of-a-hydroxyl-group-and-its-role-in-alcohol-formation
 related_article4:
-    id: 167041
+    id: 167050
-    title: Explain why carbonyl groups are susceptible to nucleophilic attacks.
+    title: >-
+        How do functional groups like hydroxyl and amino groups affect water solubility?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-why-carbonyl-groups-are-susceptible-to-nucleophilic-attacks
+    url: /learn/chemistry/questions/how-do-functional-groups-like-hydroxyl-and-amino-groups-affect-water-solubility
 related_article5:
-    id: 167050
+    id: 167054
+    title: >-
-    title: How do functional groups like hydroxyl and amino groups affect water solubility?
+        How do proteins and amino acids exemplify the principles of organic chemistry?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-functional-groups-like-hydroxyl-and-amino-groups-affect-water-solubility
+    url: /learn/chemistry/questions/how-do-proteins-and-amino-acids-exemplify-the-principles-of-organic-chemistry
 ---

 &nbsp;